sbdrchauhan/python-DS-ML/08_matplotlib/README.md

         </p>

 ## 02. Bar Charts:
 We can try plotting the same data from above, but now with bar plots placing side-bys-side for different developers.
 This one is tricky here.
 We can just replace `plot()` with `bar()` but it will by default put the bars on top of each other.
 We want them to be side-by-side.
 We can specify the width of the bars and tell different bar to either shift left or right of that width value, so that when many bars are plotted then they will be shifted and so we can see them all side-by-side.
+Bar Charts are excellent when you are showing segments of information
 ```python
 # need to use numpy array for x values, but similar length as previous
 # indexes was needed to make the offsets work